HOW TO NAVIGATE THIS GUIDE QUICKLY

 After the designer has thoroughly set up the concept with drawings, other members of the team can do their part.
 The game artists create images that will appear in the finished game, and the programmers bring these ideas on-screen with their code.

-A common stereotype about game designers is that they are entirely creative and not at all analytical, which couldn't be further from the truth.
+A common misunderstanding about game designers is that they are only creative and lack analytical skills, which couldn't be further from the truth.

-Game designers need to use math and logic to figure out how different parts of the game can be brought out most appealingly.
-Although they might not need quite as much math as a programmer, they frequently call upon algebraic formulas when deciding how different parts of a game should work.
+Game designing involves math and logic to figure out how different parts of the game can be brought out most appealingly.
+Although designers might not need quite as much math as programmers, they frequently call upon algebraic formulas to decide how different parts of a game should work.

 Learning on the job is a part of every career.
-After you have all the prerequisites of becoming a game designer, you will learn many valuable lessons with each experience.
+After you meet the prerequisites for game designing, you will learn many valuable lessons with each experience.

-The future for game design is bright, to say the least, the demand for trained designers is at its peak.
-It is becoming an increasingly popular profession because game formats are being employed in sectors that transcend mere entertainment.
+The future for game design is bright, to say the least.
+Demand for trained designers is at its peak.
+Game designing is becoming an increasingly popular profession because game formats are being employed in sectors that transcend mere entertainment.

-Building a video game from scratch requires a lot of skillsets.
-Many people are involved in the process, and this creates diverse career opportunities.
-A standard game design team consists of the following members:
+Building a video game from scratch requires a lot of skill sets.
+Many people are involved in the process, and this creates diverse career opportunities in game design.
+A standard game-designing team consists of the following members: